-Some have describe the scent as “sweet with a kick”.
-But the subject of scent is very subjective so your mileage may vary.
+Some have described the smell as “sweet with a kick.”
+But the subject of scent is very personal, so your mileage may vary.

-Here’s a lather review done by Nick Shaves on the hand and bowl…
+Here’s a lather review done by Nick Shaves on the hand and shaving bowl…

 Another video review, this time a shave review…

-This product has everything you need in a shaving soap – exceptional slickness, easy to load and great post shave.
-Scent is subjective but this is a popular scent so give it a try.
+This product has everything you need in a shaving soap – exceptional slickness, easy to load, and excellent post-shave.
+The scent is subjective, but this is a popular scent, so give it a try.

-You can buy this from stores like West Coast Shaving for around $14 for a 4 ounce tub.
-It’s also available in Amazon but a bit more expensive.
+You can buy this from stores like West Coast Shaving for around $14 for a 4-ounce tub.
+It’s also available on Amazon but a bit more expensive.

-Bottom line: Catie’s Bubbles is a popular shaving soap for good reason.
-It’s easy to lather, has excellent lubricity and great post shave – it’s basically checks all the must haves.
-Definitely not the cheapest but you’ll only need a little to create a luxurious lather so that offsets the price.
+Bottom line: Catie’s Bubbles is a popular shaving soap for a good reason.
+It’s easy to lather, has excellent lubricity, and great post-shave – it basically checks all the must-haves.
+Definitely not the cheapest, but you’ll only need a little to create a luxurious lather, so that offsets the price.

 D.R.
 Harris is one of the oldest brands in the grooming industry.

-Their product line has a number of scents that will suite any man’s preference:
+Their product line has some scents that will suit any man’s preference:

 - Arlington – a mixture of citrus and fern

-- Windsor – men have described this to have a nice citrusy, leathery scent with a hint of pepper, patchouli and vetiver
+- Windsor – men have described this to have a pleasant citrusy, leathery scent with a hint of pepper, patchouli, and vetiver.

 One unique property of this product is the ease of which you can load even if it’s a hard soap.

-This is a huge time saver because a lot of triple milled soaps needs soaking.
+This is a huge time saver because a lot of triple-milled soaps need soaking.

-Lather is rich, luxurious and thick with a lot of slickness.
-Post shave is also great.
-In short, it has all the characteristics you want in a shaving soap but it comes at a price.
-A 100 gram refill puck will cost around $15 in Amazon.
+The lather is rich, luxurious, and thick with a lot of lubrication.
+Post-shave is also great.
+In short, it has all the characteristics you want in shaving soap, but it comes at a price.
+A 100-gram refill puck will cost around $15 in Amazon.

 - Easy to load